Lowering Your Risk for Head and Neck Cancer

 Outside of vaccination, the best protection is safe sex practices, including correct use of condoms.

-Information on HPV-related Oral, Head and Neck Cancer Resources:
+VIDEO: HPV and Oral, Head and Neck Cancer